Albumin

 Specimen Transportation:

-1. Tubes containing gel should be centrifuged within 2 hours of collection.
+1. Tubes containing gel must be centrifuged within 2 hours of collection.

 2. Red-top tubes should be centrifuged, and the serum aliquoted into a plastic vial within 2 hours of collection.